-Religious education is a rigorous academic discipline and as such it is taught, developed and resourced with the same commitment as other subjects.
+Religious Education is a rigorous academic discipline and as such it is taught, developed and resourced with the same commitment as other subjects.
 Planning allows for continuity, progression and assessment opportunities.
-In January 2016, school adopted the new revised diocesan RE Curriculum.
-This has been reviewed to ensure deeper challenge and coverage using the Come and See programme and the Way the Truth and the Life.
-In accordance with the guidelines from the Bishops' Conference 10% of the curriculum teaching time is dedicated to RE.
-The Diocesan RE Curriculum programme integrates the Catechism of the Catholic Church, the Catholic Assessment criteria and the areas of study from the Religious Education Curriculum Directory.
-Children explore the mystery of Faith through Scripture and Tradition.
+In accordance with the guidelines from the Bishops' Conference, 10% of the curriculum teaching time is dedicated to RE.
+St Louis is following the suggested timeline for the roll out of the new RED.
+By September 2024, all year groups will be teaching according to these expectations.